influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withData(data)
 ```

-Data is the string contents of the artifact
+"Data is the string contents of the artifact"

 ## obj s3

-S3Artifact is the location of an S3 artifact
+"S3Artifact is the location of an S3 artifact"

 ### fn s3.withBucket